nrpatten/mpos-docker/README.md

 MPOS Docker Testing Container.

-Please note all data will be lost if you destroy this container
+Please note all data will be lost if you destroy this container.
+This container is for testing only do not use it in production.

     Install:
         docker pull nrpatten/mpos-docker